Asio flammeus (Pontoppidan, 1763)

-Short-eared owls are found in open habitats such as native prairie, pasture, Conservation Reserve Program grasslands, sedge wetlands, shrub swamps, and open peatlands (non-forested acid peatland and non-forested rich peatland).
+Short-eared Owls are found in open habitats such as native prairie (upland and lowland prairie), pasture, Conservation Reserve Program grasslands, sedge wetlands (wet meadow/carr), shrub swamps, and open peatlands (non-forested acid peatland and non-forested rich peatland).
 They are most often found in extensive tracts of habitat, rather than small, isolated patches, particularly during the breeding season.
-In the winter and during migration, short-eared owls will use a variety of open country habitats.
+In the winter and during migration, Short-eared Owls will use a variety of open country habitats.

 Biology / Life History

-Banding data show seasonal migrations of the short-eared owl, especially in the northern part of its range.
-A nomadic species, the short-eared owl responds to fluctuating small mammal populations, and is particularly responsive to vole and lemming populations.
-Because the short-eared owl moves in response to its food supply, it may remain to breed in atypical breeding habitat if small mammals are abundant (Clark 1975; Holt and Leasure 1993).
+Banding data show seasonal migrations of the Short-eared Owl, especially in the northern part of its range.
+A nomadic species, the Short-eared Owl responds to fluctuating small mammal populations and is particularly responsive to vole and lemming populations.
+Because the Short-eared Owl moves in response to its food supply, it may remain to breed in atypical breeding habitat if small mammals are abundant (Clark 1975; Wiggins et al. 2020).
 The species feeds mainly on voles in North America.
 Other small mammals and some birds are also taken.
-The short-eared owl hunts both day and night, though winter hunting may occur primarily at dawn and dusk.
-It hunts while flying, and uses both auditory and visual cues in detecting prey.
-When prey is located, the bird may hover before striking (Holt and Leasure 1993).
-Short-eared owls are seasonally monogamous or polygamous.
-During the mating season, males vocalize with a "Voo-hoo-hoo-hoo-hoo" song, or a variety of tooting calls.
+The Short-eared Owl hunts both day and night, though winter hunting may occur primarily at dawn and dusk.
+It hunts while flying and uses both auditory and visual cues in detecting prey.
+When prey is located, the bird may hover before striking (Wiggins et al. 2020).
+Short-eared Owls are seasonally monogamous or polygamous.
+During the mating season, males vocalize at night with a "voo-hoo-hoo-hoo-hoo" song.
 Both adults typically defend the nest vigorously by barking, screaming, or enacting distraction displays.
-Short-eared owls are ground nesters.
+Short-eared Owls are ground nesters.
 The female chooses a dry site, scrapes out a bowl-like area, and lines it with grasses and feathers.
 Eggs are cream-colored and incubated only by the female.
 Upon hatching, young are semi-altricial and able to walk out of the nest after 12-18 days.
-They can fly after 24-36 days (Holt and Leasure 1993).
-Short-eared owls roost and sleep mainly on the ground.
-During fall and winter, they may gather in communal tree roosts, frequently with long-eared owls (Holt and Leasure 1993).
+They can fly after 24-35 days (Wiggins et al. 2020).
+Short-eared Owls roost and sleep mainly on the ground.
+During fall and winter, they may gather in communal tree roosts, frequently with long-eared owls (Wiggins et al. 2020).